 - If wanting to keep jerky for longer than 1-2 months, you can freeze it for up to 6 months.
 Freezing can alter the taste of jerky and I personally don't recommend it.
 A better practice is to make smaller batches and eat within a month or two, rather than making a big batch and having to much jerky at once.

-If you follow these steps, you can expect your homemade jerky to last between 1-2 months after initial airtight packaging.
-When stored in ziplock type bags in a dark pantry, jerky will last about a week; In a refrigerator, jerky will last for 1-2 weeks.
-If you open an airtight bag of jerky, consume that jerky within 1 week.
+If you open an airtight bag of jerky, you will want to consume it within 1 week.
 Even though it can last 2 months in a vacuum sealed container, after opening, you are going to want to eat that jerky!
 Most commercial jerky bags will state "eat within 3 days after opening".